Safer Choices for People Who Use Drugs

 Avoid using alone.

-Test your drugs and use slowly.
+Test your drugs and use them slowly.

-Doing a tester shot, or using a smaller amount of a drug, can help you decide how strong your supply is and reduce the chance of overdose or overamping.
+Doing a tester shot or using a smaller amount of a drug can help you decide how strong your supply is and reduce the chance of overdose or overamping.

 Space out your doses to figure out how the substance affects you.